slapcat/bureau/README.md

 A lightweight agent for syncing configuration files from LDAP.
 Includes custom schemas for supported services as well as a default catchall schema.

+# Features
+- RFC-compliant (works with OpenLDAP, 389, Active Directory, etc.)
+- Custom schemas with globally valid OIDs
+- Modifiable templates for application-specific configs
+- Practical for both servers and individual users on desktops
+- Fast and lightweight

 # Configuration
 Bureau intelligently finds and updates relevant config files from your LDAP server, so minimal configuration is necessary.